Stride ADVOCACY

 Stride-Logo.png

-Stride Advocacy began as a partnership effort in 2017 to embed and strengthen volunteer community based advocacy in amiskwacîwâskahikan, aka Edmonton, in Treaty 6 Territory.
-After a year of effort, Stride expanded its network across the province of Alberta and continues to grow today serving community members who are seeking remedy to human rights violations.
+Stride Advocacy began as a partnership effort in 2017 to strengthen volunteer community-based advocacy in amiskwacîwâskahikan, or Edmonton, in Treaty 6 Territory.
+Since then, Stride has expanded its network across Alberta and Canada, supporting community members in seeking remedy to human rights violations.

-Stride is a program focused on building capacity through training of community members in rights based advocacy, sustaining a network of trained volunteer advocates to support community members in self advocacy on human rights issues, and building collaboration among agencies on systemic issues.
+Stride focuses on capacity-building through training of community members in rights based advocacy, sustaining a network of trained volunteer advocates to support community members in self advocacy on human rights issues, and building collaboration among agencies to address systemic issues.

-Stride is and will continue to grow into a larger provincial and national community of advocates.
+Stride continues to grow into a larger provincial and national community of advocates.
 We aim to connect people and resources throughout the province and country.
-We are a network of advocates and organizations that provide support to anyone in need in Alberta and oftentimes beyond.
+We are a network of advocates and organizations that provide support to anyone in need in Alberta and beyond.

 Who is a Stride Advocate?

-A Stride Advocate is a volunteer community member who takes the time and has the compassion to support people in the community through creating and holding space for dialogue and sharing without judgment or fear.
+A Stride Advocate is a volunteer committed to support community members by providing a safe, non-judgmental space for dialogue and sharing without judgment or fear.

 Our goal as Advocates is to ensure that community members have a space where they feel heard, are believed, and are not alone.
-We seek to be client-directed and create opportunities for new paths.
-We work to create a safety net for the community and act as a space for people who are struggling to be heard and to identify their desired outcomes in their current situations.
+We seek to be person-centred and create opportunities for new paths.
+Advocates do not act as legal representatives nor provide legal or case advice; we work to create a safety net for the community and act as a space for people who are struggling to be heard.
+Advocates help document human rights concerns and to identify the community members’ desired outcomes in their current situations and to translate human rights concerns to the appropriate complaint mechanisms to seek remedy.

 Through this work, Stride Advocates work to build bridges and break down barriers and stereotypes, particularly within government, legal, and social systems.
-Advocates walk the gray areas of these systems and work to see the broader perspectives and root causes to the issues that impact people in their daily lives.
+Advocates walk the gray areas of these systems and navigate the broader perspectives and root causes to the issues that impact people in their daily lives.

 Resources

-1. Stride Talks: Our Stride Talks series is a collection of community learning sessions.
-We invited Alberta organizations and agencies who shared how they support and provide resources to our collective community.
-These sessions were delivered virtually and focused on the intersections of poverty, racism, discrimination and community based support
+Our Stride Talks series is a collection of community learning sessions.
+We invited Alberta organizations and agencies to share how they support and provide resources to our collective community.
+These sessions were delivered virtually and focused on the intersections of poverty, racism, discrimination and community-based support.

 Get Involved in Stride Advocacy

-2. If you are an agency or community organization seeking training or wanting to be part of systemic collaboration on human rights issues, email us at info@jhcentre.org.
-Or give us a call at +1-825-480-5337.
+Systemic case collaboration: If you are an agency or community organization seeking training or wanting to be part of systemic collaboration on human rights issues, contact us at info@jhcentre.org, or via phone at 1 (825) 480-5337.

-Stride has two training sessions available to support capacity building in human rights advocacy:
+JHC has a series of trainings to support capacity building in human rights advocacy.

 These trainings are helpful for: